daatt/lazycall/README.md

 # LazyCall - AI Agent Calling Tool

-A personal web application that enables users to leverage AI agents to make phone calls on their behalf using the Vapi API.
+Automate your phone calls with intelligent AI agents.
+Make appointments, reservations, and handle routine calls while you focus on what matters most.

 ## Features

-- **Automate Personal Phone Tasks**: Delegate routine phone calls to an AI agent
-- **Intuitive Call Configuration**: Set up calls with custom prompts through a clean web interface
+- **AI-Powered Calls**: Use Vapi to create intelligent phone agents
+- **Custom Prompts**: Configure your AI agent's personality and behavior
+- **Call History**: Track and review all your automated calls
-- **Real-time Call Monitoring**: Track call progress and status updates
+- **Real-time Status**: Monitor call progress with live updates
-- **Complete Call History**: Searchable log of all calls with transcripts and summaries
-- **AI-Generated Insights**: Automated summaries and analysis of call outcomes

-## Tech Stack

-- **Frontend**: Next.js 14 with App Router, TypeScript, Tailwind CSS
+- **Beautiful UI**: Modern, responsive design with Tailwind CSS
-- **Backend**: Next.js API Routes
-- **Database**: Prisma with SQLite (planned)
-- **AI Integration**: Vapi API for calls, OpenAI for summaries (planned)
-- **Styling**: Tailwind CSS with responsive design

-## Getting Started
+## Development

 ### Prerequisites

 - Node.js 18+
 - npm or yarn

-### Installation
+### Getting Started

 1. Clone the repository
 2. Install dependencies: